Give Your Baby Fun Finger Foods

-• Even really picky eaters may become enthusiastic over the possibility to stuff their own mouths with foods.
+4. Help for picky eaters – Even really picky eaters may become enthusiastic over the possibility to stuff their own mouths with foods.

 Possible disadvantages:

-What you don't want to give him are hard things that can make him choke.
+There are a lot of different foods that work perfectly as finger foods for a young baby.
+What you don’t want to give your little one are hard things that can cause choking.
 Slippery round foods, such as grapes are also dangerous.
-And, of course, you need to no what foods to avoid in general for babies younger than 1-year old.
+And, of course, you need to know what foods to avoid in general for babies younger than 1-year old.

 Vegetables (always in small pieces)